 Understanding the natures of the Mesarthim would have been easier if we had been able to experience some of what Eril-Fane experienced.
 Seen it first hand if you will… through a nightmare and his internal conflict.
 From what we were told I can see that the people would want to rise up from under their oppressors… any slaves would do that.
 Pharaoh was a greedy religious nutter who needed his slaves to build his tomb, motivation obvious but I don’t think he was cruel about it at all so much as indifferent…

 I don’t see why the Mesarthim were so black and white evil?
 I’m not saying that I object to it but that most beings are in more of a gray area and in fact most villains today are written as grey… so why?
 Why were they so cruel?
 (I suppose I will get that answer in The Muse of Nightmares!)

-Is it weird that I felt oddly more sympathetic toward the evil gods than I did the enslaved people…?
+Is it weird that in Strange the Dreamer I felt oddly more sympathetic toward the evil gods than I did the enslaved people…?

-(I saved the best for last…) I loved Sarai’s moths!
+(I saved the best for last…) I loved Sarai’s moths in Strange the Dreamer!
 At night her consciousness takes the form of purple moths that when they touch humans can allow her access to their dreams.
 No one sees her, no one knows she messes with their dreams… At first she gave them nightmares and now she keeps the godspawn hidden by causing a fear of the citadel.
 How totally fascinating!
 I’m sure this was a favorite of many…

 When Lazlo comes on the scene he ends up being an even more powerful dreamer than Sarai!
 His Weep is rich a fascinating with mythological man beasts and colorful crafts and foods.
 He’s able to penetrate Sarai’s invisibility and she totally digs him from that moment on… While they are together in a dream they experience a storm where their bodies can be changed to monsters…